evangelistcollective/evangelistcollective.github.io/README.md

-# evangelistcollective.github.io
+# devrelcollective.github.io
-Evangelist Collective Homepage
+DevRel Collective Homepage

-The Evangelist Collective is a collaborative effort of friendly people who want to empower each other to build a stronger, more inclusive community.
-For the full schpeel, [read about the project](https://github.com/evangelistcollective/getting-started).
+The DevRel Collective is a collaborative effort of friendly people who want to empower each other to build a stronger, more inclusive community.
+For the full schpeel, [read about the project](https://github.com/devrelcollective/getting-started).

 ## Contributing